DScheglov/merest/examples/simplest-usage/readme.md

 Express server is listening on port 1337
 ```

-To beautify the json presentation let's install js-beautify:
+To beautify the json presentation in console let's install `js-beautify`:
 ```shell
 # use sudo if needed
 npm install -g js-beautify